Keystone Science School

 • Superior customer service skills, with the ability to be creative and think 'outside the box'

-Instructors working summer programs should have the following qualifications:
+Staff working summer programs should have the following qualifications:

-• Current Wilderness First Aid and CPR certifications, from an approved vendor, or the ability to obtain before the first day of employment
+• Current Wilderness First Aid and CPR certifications, from an approved vendor, or the ability to obtain before the first day of employment (KSS does offer an on-site WFA course before Staff Training in May at the expense of the individual)

 Room and Board